and Advertising Sales

 ABOUT OUR PRODUCTS:

 CONTACT Air Land & Sea reports on the people, platforms and operations of the world’s defence forces, particularly Australia.
-We are dedicated to presenting stories, photos and video that capture the essence of serving-members’ lives, as far as possible in their own words.
+CONTACT is dedicated to presenting photos and stories that capture the essence of serving-members’ lives and interests, as far as possible from the insider’s perspective.

 CONTACT Air Land & Sea newsletter is a free fortnightly email-based publication that draws attention to recent news stories.
 Its intent is to bring readers the best of the previous fortnight in a handy-reference format, linking back to the original story in our headquarters (web site) – and updating subsequent developments to older stories.
 The newsletter is sent to more than 10,000 registered email addresses.